teeparham/gemdiff/README.md

 or anywhere in the description. `gemdiff` is much faster if so, and if not, it guesses the best match using the GitHub search API.
 If you find exceptions, open an issue or submit a pull request.
 See [`lib/gemdiff/repo_finder.rb`](https://github.com/teeparham/gemdiff/blob/master/lib/gemdiff/repo_finder.rb).

-5. Some gems' source code is not on GitHub (gasp!). `gemdiff` could support other source hosts.
-Submit a pull request!